 Shipping products efficiently is an important management aspect in all online stores.
 But when it comes to marketplaces, it becomes trickier as you don’t have inventory yourself and you have to make sure your vendors ship their products in the most efficient way.

-One of the most common ways of managing shipping in a marketplace is to have the owner authorize certain shipping methods that all vendors should use to ship their products.
+One of the most common ways of managing shipping in a marketplace is to have the owner authorize certain shipping methods that all vendors would use to ship their products.
 For example, you can have all your orders shipped at a certain flat rate.
 This makes sure your store has a cohesive shipping policy and will help answer customer queries as it wouldn’t be difficult to figure out what shipping method the vendor is using.

 4. Paying Vendors

-One of the complexities of multi vendor management is paying out vendors.
+One of the complexities of multivendor management is paying out vendors.
 Your multi vendor store uses a single shopping cart and charges a total amount to the customer, which is then deposited in the store manager’s account.
 This is when things get complicated as it is now the store manager’s responsibility to pay out vendors the amount they have earned.

 When processing vendors’ payments, it is important to make sure you pay your vendors promptly but not spend all of your time processing payments.